telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ## Overview

 Apart from being written in a different language, the SASS-based themes are slightly different from the LESS-based ones.
-This article outlines those differences and shows how you can use the SASS-based themes.
+This article outlines those differences and demonstrates how to use the SASS-based themes.

-> **Important**
->
-> Sass based themes utilize some CSS features that are not supported by Internet Explorer 10 and earlier:
->
-> * flexbox layout (not supported in IE 10 and earlier)
-> * CSS gradients (not supported in IE 9 and earlier)
-> * Web Open Font Format (not supported in IE 8 and earlier)
-> * Border radius (not supported in IE 8 and earlier)
-> * Alpha transparency colors (not supported in IE 8 and earlier)

 ## Differences